 Hill of Crosses, Lithuania

-The first crosses appeared on the Hill after the 1890 and became considered as a sacred place after 1900.
-More and more pilgrims came to visit and to leave their own cross or wooden carving of Jesus, Virgin Mary or the saints.
-In 1993 the Pope visited the Hill of Crosses, which made this place even more holy in the eyes of the Catholics from all over the world.
+The first crosses appeared on the Hill after 1890 and became considered a sacred place after 1900.
+More and more pilgrims came to visit and leave their own cross or wooden carving of Jesus, the Virgin Mary, or the saints.
+In 1993 the Pope visited the Hill of Crosses, which made this place even more holy in the eyes of Catholics from all over the world.